Anaminus/roblox-library/modules/Binstruct/README.md

         The second element of a field definition is the type of the field.

+        A field definition may also specify a "hook" field, which is described above.
+If the hook returns false, then the field is skipped.

         The zero for this type is an empty struct.

     {"array", number, TypeDef, level: number?}
         A constant-size list of unnamed fields.

-        The first parameter is the *size* of the array, which indicates a constant size.
+        The first parameter is the *size* of the array, indicating a constant size.

         The second parameter is the type of each element in the array.